Prostate massage

 Prostate massage is the massage or stimulation of the male prostate gland for medical purposes or sexual stimulation.

-The prostate takes part in the sexual response cycle, and is essential for the production of semen.
+The prostate takes part in the sexual response cycle and is essential for the production of semen.
 Due to its proximity to the anterior rectal wall, it can be stimulated from the anterior wall of the rectum or externally via the perineum.

 Medical uses

 Digital rectal examination

-Prostate massage is part of the digital rectal examination (DRE) routinely given to men by urologists in order to look for nodules of prostate cancer and to obtain an expressed prostatic secretion (EPS) specimen for microscopy and microbiological culture to screen for prostatitis.
+Prostate massage is part of the digital rectal examination (DRE) routinely given to males by urologists to look for nodules of prostate cancer and to obtain an expressed prostatic secretion (EPS) specimen for microscopy and microbiological culture to screen for prostatitis.

 Therapy for prostatitis

 In the late 1990s, a small number of doctors tried prostate massage in conjunction with antibiotics for the treatment of chronic bacterial prostatitis with uncertain results.
 In recent trials, however, prostate massage was not shown to improve outcomes compared to antibiotics alone.
 As a consequence of these findings, prostate massage is not officially sanctioned in medicine for the treatment of any medical disorder today.
 Prostatic massage should never be performed on patients with acute prostatitis, because the infection can spread elsewhere in the body if massage is performed.